vsg-dev/vsgTutorial/introduction/VulkanSceneGraphLibrary.md

 };
 ~~~

-For cases where data members do not vary independently a protected or private member is used and access is managed through public methods:
+For cases where data members have a dependency a protected or private member is used and access is managed through public methods:

 ~~~ C++
 class AnotherClass